 LIST OF PLANE SNACKS

 Activities are everything when it comes to keeping kids entertained on any long journey!
 I try to categorise the activities into stimulating and entertaining, or more low key things for when the kids are tired and just need to chill.
 In addition to the activities below you can check out our longer list of our favorite travel toys here.

 LOW KEY RELAXING ACTIVITIES

 For the latter I find thin reading books that pack away nicely to be a really good option.
 I can chill them out with a cuddle whilst reading a book, just like home.
 On the whole, whilst I don’t like using electronic tablets much, it has saved the day a few times.
-We use the Amazon Fire tablet,
+We use the Amazon Fire tablet.

 I particularly like it because it has parental controls and monitoring of what kids are up to.
 There is a tonne of educational apps and we can download movies from our prime account when needed for a long trip.
 You know that moment on a flight when you just need your kid to settle down and go to sleep?
 Having their familiar movies with a set of headphones is a great option allowing them to switch off from the otherwise new and stimulating environment.